Bryair decided to conduct an experiment before Christmas.

 Evidence of mould forming on coils is representative that a biofilm has formed on the coil.
 The mould doubles in size every 4-6 hours and easily multiplies into a billion organisms in 12 days.
 As long as the mould is ‘alive’, it will keep growing.
 This biofilm continues to make the HVAC system less and less efficient as the biofilm grows.

 Even a biofilm on the coil with 0.15mm thickness will reduce the efficiency of the AC unit and will require an extra 11% of energy to drive the unit to the same settings.
-As the units are not performing as well, the settings on the control units are often turned up to achieve the same thermal comfort which again takes even more energy to obtain the same results.
+Since the units are underperforming, users often turn up the settings on the control units to achieve the same thermal comfort, which in turn requires even more energy to obtain the same results.

 Installing UVC within the HVAC systems provide better health and wellbeing, increased employee productivity, less sick days, equipment sustainability, obtain BREEAM® credits, reduce Carbon Foot and save money on energy bills which have over the past 10 years risen sharply and will continue to do so as the government strive towards a carbon net zero by 2050.